 Journey through the revival of a 1970s bungalow, where a new roof profile shapes captivating living spaces in a scenic setting

-A series of new gables will articulate the roofscape and create additional accommodation upstairs as well as dramatic double-height spaces below and a cohesive architectural exterior.
+A series of new gables will articulate the roofscape and create additional accommodation upstairs while creating dramatic double-height spaces below and a cohesive architectural exterior.

 The principal living spaces have been laid out to track the movement of the sun from morning to evening and provide a series of graceful spaces for family living and entertaining.

 The new high-performance thermal envelope creates a home performing to contemporary standards while reusing an old structure to minimize embodied carbon.

 A new entrance is contained in a double height glazed porch, which is nestled between the two wings of the house.
 Extensive glazing to the main living spaces of the house sit beneath a sheltered porch area overlooking the beautiful gardens to the front.

 At first floor level, new picture windows and dormers establish a vertical emphasis.

 Architectural Model - Section

 The staircase and landing are relocated in a central position allowed for efficient circulation spaces.
 These spaces are lit by a tall dormer window and glazed entrance porch, meaning it is bright all year round.

 The dining room has West facing triple sliders which allow for this space to be opened up in the evenings.

 Cross-sectional view through kitchen dining space